Onepredict/onebone/README.md

 If you want to use an code for signal analysis, but it's not in onebone, make a issue.

+Please follow [this guide](https://github.com/Onepredict/onebone/blob/main/wiki/development_guide.md) to contribute to onebone.

 If you are new to contributing to open source, [this guide](https://opensource.guide/how-to-contribute/) helps explain why, what, and how to get involved.

-If you want to contribute onebone, follow [this guide](https://github.com/Onepredict/onebone/blob/main/wiki/development_guide.md).

 # References